smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M05_create_view_and_edit_text_files/4_guided_exercise_edit_text_files_from_the_shell_prompt.md

 * You now know how to create, edit, and manage files using **`nano` and `vim`** from the shell prompt.
 * These skills are essential for editing config files, logs, and writing bash scripts directly in the terminal — even in emergency or recovery environments.

----

-✅ Let me know if you'd like:

-* 📥 Markdown or PDF export
-* 🧠 Quiz based on this lab
-* ⏭️ Next topic: *Understand and Modify Linux File Permissions*

-You're editing files like a true Linux professional now, Shahid 🧑‍💻📝 Keep pushing forward!